-- agreement will run through April 9, 2020.
-YCWA and the USACE are beginning to work on an interim agreement that will be in effect from April 9, 2020, until the date FERC issues a new license for the Project. - 1966 Agreement between YCWA and the California Department of Water Resources for Grants under the Davis Grunsky Act.
-Among other provisions, this agreement provided funds to YCWA for the construction of various recreation facilities surrounding New Bullards Bar Reservoir.
-The agreement was amended twice, once in 1973 and once in 2003.
-The agreement expired on December 31, 2014. - 1968 Agreement between YCWA and Forest Service for Recreation on NFS Land.
-Under this agreement, YCWA constructed and gave title to the Forest Service for recreation facilities on NFS land surrounding New Bullards Bar Reservoir, and the Forest Service agreed to maintain, operate, and replace these facilities at its expense.
-The Forest Service subsequently informed YCWA that it did not have adequate funding to operate and maintain the facilities, and issued a Special Use Permit (SUP) to YCWA for operation and maintenance of the facilities (see SUPs below).
-YCWA currently retains the camping fees and charges obtained for use of the facilities, maintains a Capital Improvement Fund which is charged along with camping reservation fees, and annually reimburses the Forest Service which acts as concessionaire to YCWA to operate the facilities through an Attachment A, Annual Operating Agreement and Annual Modification, to a 1990 Collection Agreement described below. - 1975 Easement from USACE to YCWA for Use of Narrows 2 Powerhouse Access Road (Easement No. DACW05-2-75-715).
-This easement was issued on November 17, 1975, and gave YCWA the right to construct, maintain and use the access road for the Narrows 2 Powerhouse.
-It was to expire on August 13, 2017.
-However, on March 1, 2012, USACE retracted this easement, stating that it was not necessary because permission to use the land covered by this easement under Army control was ordered by the FERC under Project Numbers 2246 and 2246-047. - 1975 Easement from USACE to YCWA for Narrows 2 Powerhouse (Easement No. DACW05-2-75-716).
-This easement was issued on November 17, 1975, and gives YCWA an easement for a right-of-way for the construction, operation and maintenance of the Narrows 2 Powerhouse, intake works and tunnel.
-Its term expires on August 14, 2017.
-YCWA contends that it will not need to renew this easement because YCWA's FERC license for the Project authorizes YCWA to conduct the activities that also are authorized by this easement. - 1984 Amendment 1 to SUP between YCWA and Forest Service Operation and Maintenance of Garden Point, Frenchy Point and Madrone Campgrounds (total of 40 units).
+- 1966 Agreement between YCWA and United States California Debris Commission for Use of Englebright Reservoir.
+Under this agreement, YCWA has the right to construct and maintain Project facilities, including the Narrows 2 Intake, and store and release water from Englebright Reservoir, and pays the United States \$100,000 annually.
+The agreement expires concurrent with the FERC license and can be extended by mutual agreement. - 1968 Agreement between YCWA and Forest Service for Recreation on NFS Land.
+Under this agreement, YCWA constructed and gave title to the Forest Service recreation facilities on NFS land surrounding New Bullards Bar Reservoir, and the Forest Service agreed to maintain, operate, and replace the facilities at its expense.
+If the Forest Service does not have adequate funding to operate and maintain the facilities, it will issue a Special Use Permit (SUP) to YCWA for operation and maintenance of the facilities (see SUPs below).
+In this case, YCWA will retain the fees and charges obtained for use of the facilities, and Forest Service will not require YCWA to improve the facilities. - 1975 Easement from USACE to YCWA for Use of Narrows 2 Powerhouse Access Road (Easement No. DACW05-2-75-715).
+This easement was issued on November 17, 1975, and gives YCWA the right to construct, maintain and use the access road for the Narrows 2 Powerhouse.
+Its term is August 14, 1967 through August 13, 2017. - 1975 Easement from USACE to YCWA for Narrows 2 Powerhouse (Easement No. DACW05-2-75-716).
+This easement was issued on November 17, 1975, and gives YCWA a right of way for the construction, operation and maintenance of the Narrows 2 Powerhouse, intake works and tunnel.
+Its term is for 50 years from August 14, 1967. - 1984 SUP between YCWA and Forest Service for Operation and Maintenance of Garden Point, Frenchy Point and Madrone Campgrounds (total of 40 units).
 This SUP was issued pursuant to the above 1968 Agreement between YCWA and Forest Service for recreation on NFS land and for the three campgrounds described above.
-The SUP does not have a termination date. - 1987 Amendment 2 to SUP between YCWA and Forest Service Waterless Toilets (total of 8).
-This SUP was issued pursuant to the above 1968 Agreement between YCWA and Forest Service for recreation on NFS land and for the eight Shasta waterless toilets.
-The SUP does not have a termination date.
+The SUP does not include a termination date.3